newbery/toolbox-images-script/README.md

 # (3) Activate the virtualenv
 poetry shell

+# (4) From the Website Toolbox admin portal, navigate to "Integrate" >> "Export"
-# (4) Download and unzip the forum content export files (as csv)
+# and download the "Forum Content" (as csv) then unzip the resulting zip file
 # into a subdirectory of this directory (this step is manual and optional)

 # (5) Update the script configuration (see below)

-# (6) Run the script to process the posts data and download images
+# (6) Process the posts data and download images.
-./toolbox.py download
+./toolbox.py download_files

 # (7) Copy the downloaded images to the new image host (this step is manual)

-# (8) Run the script to process the 'download' result and update the posts.
+# (8) Process the 'download' result and update the posts.
+This will first
+# run a preflight to check that all the new urls (at the new image host)
+# can be found before updating the posts with the new urls.
+./toolbox.py update_posts

+# (9) Delete all the images from the Website Toolbox server which are now hosted
+# at the new image host.
+To confirm that this has worked as expected, compare the
+# File Storage numbers (Admin portal: "Files" >> "Storage") from before and after
+# running this last step.
-./toolbox.py update
+./toolbox.py delete_files

 ```